 Sometimes frozen shoulders are resistant to treatment.
 Patients with resistant frozen shoulder can be considered for release of scar tissue by arthroscopic surgery or manipulation of the shoulder under anesthesia scar.
 Manipulation is done to physically break up the scar tissue of the joint capsule.
 It carries the risk of breaking the arm bone (humerus fracture).
 It is very important for patients with manipulation to participate actively in the training program for the shoulder after the procedure.
 Only with continued shoulder exercises that mobility and function is optimised.

 Need Consultation for Frozen Shoulder?
-Please contact us by calling (65) 64762106 or Schedule an Appointment here on our website.
+Looking for quick relief for frozen shoulder?
+Please contact us by calling (65) 66532628 or Schedule an Appointment here on our website.
 Our professional orthopaedic specialist, Dr. Kevin Yip, has more than 20 years experience.
 Be assured that you will be receiving professional treatments that suit your needs.
 Consultations are covered by most insurance.

 - Rotator Cuff Injury

 - Having Shoulder Pain?
 Identify the causes with Dr Kevin Yip

 - Frozen Shoulder: When the shoulder become frozen